A Rating Quality Methodology for the Theoretical Description of Experimental Data: Advantages Over Traditional chi-squared /ndf

-\textbf{(3) Robustness}: Geometric mean and minimum aggregators prevent compensation cheating where poor agreement in one region is artificially balanced by overfitting another.
-Model with $Q_{\text{weighted}} = 850$ but $Q_{\text{minimum}} = 200$ receives lower rating $R$ than model with uniform $Q_i = 750$ everywhere.
+\textbf{(3) Robustness:} Geometric mean and minimum aggregators prevent compensation cheating where poor agreement in one region is artificially balanced by overfitting another.
+A model with $Q_{\text{weighted}} = 850$ but $Q_{\text{minimum}} = 200$ receives lower rating $R$ than a model with uniform $Q_i = 750$ everywhere.